-Nanollose recognizes the benefit of creating environmental awareness amongst its team, customers, and partners.
+NER recognizes the benefit of creating environmental awareness amongst its team, customers, and partners.
 The company will work to highlight our environmental efforts on our website, in public communications and social media, and in partnership with stakeholders.

-Strong Forest Management Standards
+Strong Certification and Forest Management Standards

-Nanollose fully supports responsible forest management practices that protect biodiversity and ecosystem integrity, provide long-term social and economic benefits to communities, and facilitate a stable, sustainable supply chain and climate of operational certainty.
-We encourage our supply chain partners to preference fibre inputs that have not been sourced from ancient and endangered forests, and instead use tree-free cellulose or give preference to fibre certified to the Forest Stewardship Council (FSC) standard where virgin fibre is needed.
+NER fully supports responsible forest management practices that protect biodiversity and ecosystem integrity, provide long-term social and economic benefits to communities, and facilitate a stable, sustainable supply chain and climate of operational certainty.
+We encourage our supply chain partners to preference fibre certified to the Forest Stewardship Council (FSC) standard outside of ancient and endangered forests where virgin fibre is needed.